 Most paint companies unveil a new suite of colors every season, but for Farrow & Ball, it's not a regular occurrence.
 In fact, it has been a few years since the esteemed British brand added any colors to its famous palette of 132 shades.
 That is, until recently.

 Farrow & Ball announced nine new colors, along with a stunning editorial that shows each shade in use.
-"From an exotic pink and our deepest red to a soft off-white and down to earth blue, our nine new additions are blended with only the richest pigments and finest quality ingredients for an extraordinary depth of color," a company press release states.
+"From pink and our deepest red to a soft off-white and down to earth blue, our nine new additions are blended with only the richest pigments and finest quality ingredients for an extraordinary depth of color," a company press release states.

 "This midcentury modern green is a darker version of the much-loved archive color, Olive.
 Perfect for those who want to embrace stronger color in the home, its sober tone creates rooms that feel calm and serene especially when combined with soft pinks and browns.
 Named after Japanese tea leaves, Bancha, like a cup of green tea, provides a feeling of security."

 "This quietly elegant blue feels wonderful down to earth, so could be used on anything from a kitchen island to an airy drawing room.
 The exact shade is rooted in a regency palette but is inspired by the cloth of everyday workwear made in the French city Nîmes."

 "This earthy color sits somewhere between the more traditional Oxford Stone and greyer Elephant's Breath.
 Though muted, it is incredibly uplifting and reminds us of lazy days by the sea-hence sharing its name with the bus that whisks New Yorkers out of the hot city to the similarly colored sandy beaches of the Hamptons."